corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-state.md

 ### Add imports

-If you're using IntelliJ or another IDE, the IDE will automatically add the imports you need.
+If you're using IntelliJ or another IDE, the IDE automatically adds the imports you need.

 IntelliJ indicates that an import is missing with red text.
 To add the import:

 1. Click the red text.
-You will see a pop-up that says "Unresolvable reference: {name of the missing input}".
+A message appears: "Unresolvable reference: {name of the missing input}".

 2. On MacOS, press **Option** + **Enter** to automatically import that variable.